 In the last decades of the twentieth-century, membership in fraternal organizations declined throughout the country and Louisville Lodge No. 14 eventually disbanded.
-The materials in this collection were donated to the Filson in 2017 and 2018 by Erwin A. Sherman, a Louisville lawyer and former president of the lodge.
+The materials in this collection were donated to the Filson in the summer of 2017 by Erwin A. Sherman, a Louisville lawyer and former president of the lodge.